Western American Art: Frederic Remington

 Remington estate 'Endion' in New Rochelle, New York.
 The Gothic-revival cottage was designed by Alexander J. Davis.

 Frederic Sackrider Remington was an American painter who is considered to be one of the most representative artists of Western subjects.
 His paintings are mostly concentrated on the subjects of western cowboys and Indians at the end of 19th century.
 He was closely involved in some moments at which the image of the Western American was focused.
 Remington created over 3000 paintings demonstrating Western subjects in the less than 30 years of his artistic life.
 To record the traditional lifestyle of the West, Remington devoted his art to the changes of that turned to the drama and conflict which he considered as the essential part of the life of western America.
 His paintings mainly focus on the hard riding and hard fighting, especially at moment that the action presents the maximum impact.
 It shows a tendency toward the narrativization of painting, recording the stories and reportage of the West.
 Remington maintained a sense of tension and drama in his artistic works to show the wild and natural features of the West.

 Remington was in a military school when he was young, where he took his first painting lesson.
 He then attended the art school at Yale University, but he quit after his father died.
 At nineteen, he had his first trip to Montana and then started his art career in the West.
-He was recognised as one of the most successful Western illustrators during the end of the nineteenth century and the beginning of the twentieth century.
-He showed a talent in managing complex compositions and his artistic works were regarded as modern and outstanding by some critics.
+He was recognized as one of the most successful Western illustrators during the end of the nineteenth century and the beginning of the twentieth century.
+He showed a talent in managing complex compositions, and his artistic works were regarded as modern and outstanding by some critics.
 In many of his paintings, Remington seemed to focus on the animals and people of the West instead of the landscape.
 Although Remington was highly regarded at the time, there were some critics who pointed out that he was weak and unconfident with color, which limited the development of his artistic career.